jennis0/dcm/README.md

 Once you've done this, any unselected content is hidden within the Compendium Browser.
 You can add or remove new options at any time, and unlike with creating compendium specifically for a particular game - there's no deletion, duplication or copying involved so no need to manage updates or changes!

 [DCM-demo.webm](https://github.com/user-attachments/assets/5599f62d-e2ae-4390-91f6-2115491de756)

+### Adding Spell Lists
+Adding new spell lists is easy with the DCM.
+Simply go to the Spell List tab in the content selector window, and select the lists you want to be used.
+All selected lists will be loaded the next time you reload the window.

 ## Limitations/Known Issues